All bills

 What does HB26-1017 do?

-Under current law, if someone commits a crime and an insurance company pays the victim for the damages, the criminal court can order the offender to pay restitution directly to the insurer.
-This bill changes that by no longer classifying insurance companies as 'victims' in criminal cases.
-Instead, if insurers want to get their money back from the offender, they will have to sue them separately in civil court.
+Currently, if someone commits a crime and an insurance company pays the victim for the damages, the criminal court can order the offender to pay restitution directly to that insurance company.
+This bill changes the rules so that insurance companies can no longer use the criminal court system to get paid back.
+Instead, if an insurer wants to recover their money from an offender, they will have to file a separate civil lawsuit.

 What is the current status of HB26-1017?

-HB26-1017 is currently "Introduced" in the 2026 Regular Session.
+HB26-1017 is currently "Signed Into Law" in the 2026 Regular Session.
 It was introduced by Cecelia Espenoza and is assigned to the Judiciary committee.

 Who sponsors HB26-1017?